jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## What's That Called

-I used to worked at a call-center.
-Customers had a car accident and I'd process their claim over the phone.
-When customers had a paper invoice or report, I usually needed a copy.
+I used process claims at a call-center.
+When customers had a paper invoice or report, I'l tell them a needed a copy.
 Customers would usually ask themselves where to get a scanner or a fax machine.

 I'd remind them their smartphone has a great camera—they could just snap a photo and email me.
 This always sparked a eureka moment; "that's right, I can do that, thanks John!"

 That's what I mean by cyborgology, majic, and technological evolution.
 When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
 But we need to be taught how to use it.
 We can either learn the majic of new tools ourselves, or a majician can teach us.

 While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
-Because this new ability of our cyborgology is still evolving, it'll finish when it "clicks".
+Because this new ability of our cyborgology is still evolving.
 Cool huh?

 ## Medical Records